-- (a) Overseeing the efficient and effective operation of the Communications Center in coordination with other supervisors. - (b) Scheduling and maintaining dispatcher time records. - (c) Supervising, training and evaluating dispatchers. - (d) Ensuring the radio and telephone recording system is operational. - 1.
-Recordings shall be maintained in accordance with the established records retention schedule and as required by law. - (e) Processing requests for copies of the Communications Center information for release. - (f) Maintaining the Communications Center database systems. - (g) Maintaining and updating the Communications Center procedures manual.
+- (a) Overseeing the efficient and effective operation of Dispatch in coordination with other supervisors. - (b) Scheduling and maintaining dispatcher time records. - (c) Supervising, training and evaluating dispatchers. - (d) Ensuring the radio and telephone recording system is operational. - 1.
+Recordings shall be maintained in accordance with the established records retention schedule and as required by law. - (e) Processing requests for copies of Dispatch information for release. - (f) Maintaining Dispatch database systems. - (g) Maintaining and updating Dispatch procedures manual. - 1.
+Procedures for specific types of crime reports may be necessary.
+For example, specific questions and instructions may be necessary when talking with a victim of a sexual assault to ensure that his/her health and safety needs are met, as well as steps that he/she may take to preserve evidence.

-- 1. Procedures for specific types of crime reports may be necessary.
-For example, specific questions and instructions may be necessary when talking with a victim of a sexual assault to ensure that his/her health and safety needs are met, as well as steps that he/she may take to preserve evidence. - 2.
-Ensuring dispatcher compliance with established policies and procedures. - (h) Handling internal and external inquiries regarding services provided and accepting personnel complaints in accordance with the Personnel Complaints Policy. - (i) Maintaining a current contact list of State personnel to be notified in the event of a utility service emergency.
+- 2. Ensuring dispatcher compliance with established policies and procedures. - (h) Handling internal and external inquiries regarding services provided and accepting personnel complaints in accordance with the Personnel Complaints Policy. - (i) Maintaining a current contact list of State personnel to be notified in the event of a utility service emergency.